Root Canal Treatment

 How Much Will It Hurt?

-You will have discomfort for a few days.
-Your doctor may give you pain medicine.
+You will have discomfort for a few days after each visit.
+Your doctor may give you pain medication.

 National Institute of Dental and Craniofacial Research